fixxit/MoknJ/README.md

 MoknJ is a simple but effective solution to move data from excel sheets to an customizable platform.
 This platform allows the user to easily build custom templates that behave like predefined business components.
 The platform helps the business to consolidate its spreadsheet data which results in more effective management of the data.

 ## Technology Stack ##
-HTML5, CSS, Bootstrap, AngularJS, AngularUI, Angular Routing, Node, Express, Spring Boot, Spring Security (OAuth 2), Mongo DB, Java, Rest (Jersey with Jackson), Netbeans, Tomcat, openshift, Maven, Junit, GIT, bitbucket
+HTML5, CSS, Bootstrap, AngularJS, AngularUI, Angular Routing, Node, Express, Spring Boot, Spring Security (OAuth 2), Mongo DB, Java 8, Rest (Jersey with Jackson), Maven, Junit

 ## High level break down ##
 * MoknJ is rest API which which uses token authentication to identify the logged in user.